2 Octave Major Scales

-I really have enjoyed using the keyboard pentascale labels I made a a few weeks ago.
+I really have enjoyed using the keyboard 5-Finger scale labels I made a few weeks ago.
 However, some of my readers asked if I had thought about making two octave labels so they could write out full scales.
-Click here to get to my website and then click preview to print.

 At first I was afraid they would be too small for the size label I have, but after trying it out, I think they are big enough to at least put dots on the keys.
 You might not be able to write in finger numbers.
 If you don’t want to buy 1″ X 2 5/8″ address labels, you can cut them out and tape them on your student’s assignment books.
 That is what I did when I first tried them out.

 I made the octave labels in brighter colors than the pentascale labels to help from getting mixed up.
-The pentascale labels can be found here.
-If you have any questions about how to print out these lables, contact me!
+The five-finger labels can be found here.
+If you have any questions about how to print out these labels, contact me!